Frames of Mind are committed to supporting the quality of life of families living with dementias, through creative digital engagement.

 Choosing objects which link with skills or interests can trigger narratives and stimulate dialogue.

-Participants find the rhythmic action of repeatedly capturing the frames calming and reassuring.
+Participants find the rhythmic action of repeatedly capturing the frames reassuring.

 The ability to review the animation at any stage helps alleviate any potential anxiety of ‘losing your place’, boosting confidence.